 Also, while you’re focusing on your lawn, you should think about feeding your grass too.
 Cutting back on fertilizer in the late summer prevents perennials from wasting energy on leaf production.
 But, grassroots keep growing until the ground gets down to around 40 degrees, so you will still want to continue feeding your lawn.
 Applying a high-phosphorus (12-25-12) mix to lawns in the fall will encourage root growth and allow turf to green earlier in the spring.

 The last step to ensuring a healthy lawn in the spring is mowing a final time.
 It might seem basic, but it’s essential.
-Disease has a harder time with shorter grass, and fallen leaves blow across the lawn because they have nothing to latch on to.
+The disease has a harder time with shorter grass, and fallen leaves blow across the lawn because they have nothing to latch on to.
 Don’t go too low though because grass makes most of its food in the upper blade.
 Trimming down to 1¼ inches for the last cut of the season is an ideal length.

 Collecting leaves is also a tradition when fall comes.
 To make fallen leaves easier to transport, rake them onto a plastic tarp.
 You might want to also consider constructing a compost bin to put them in.
 Flipping the leaf pile every week with a garden fork to aerate will produce the “black gold” that can nourish lawns, flower beds and shrub borders next year.

 Another thing to check off your list for the fall is to trim dead limbs.
 Lifeless branches can succumb to winter snow and winds, endangering you and your home.
 For large jobs, calling a professional is the best option.
 But, you can protect small ornamental trees from further damage by cutting cracked, loose and diseased limbs close to, but not flush with, the trunk, leaving the wounds exposed to heal.